-Nicole Joined SWMLC in May of 2015 as our Database Manager.
-With extensive database experience and a recent role with another local non-profit, she is excited to provide technology support to the organization.
+Nicole joined SWMLC in May of 2015 as our Database Manager.
+She is your first point of contact for memberships, donations, and company matches and provides technology and office support to the organization.
 Nicole received an undergraduate degree in Logistics from Penn State University and holds various systems certifications.
-Since growing up in northeastern Pennsylvania and making several career-related cross-country moves, she has been proud to call southwest Michigan her home for the last decade.
-Nicole and her family live in Richland and spend much of their fair-weather time camping across the state.
-Nicole is eager to absorb as much conservation knowledge from the rest of the expert SWMLC staff as she can!
+Since growing up in northeastern Pennsylvania and making several career-related cross-country moves, she has been proud to call southwest Michigan her home since 2006.
+Nicole and her family live in Richland and spend much of their fair-weather time outdoors tending to their property and camping across the state.

 Devin grew up in Adrian, MI near corn fields and a highway.
 Her childhood days were spent sculpting sand in the backyard sandbox, joining her grandparents for heritage festivals, bluegrass and folk musical events, as well as grudgingly tending to yardwork.
 She attended Western Michigan University under a myriad of misfit majors until the opportunity came about to study and sail the Atlantic for a semester.
 The sailing program encompassed students in 12 weeks of research in oceanography, maritime history, nautical science, and resource management issues.
 The second six weeks was spent sailing on brigantine vessel U.S.S.
 Cramer, passage Woods Hole, MA to Grenada.
 This experience encouraged a decision to pursue a career focus in natural resource management.
 She graduated with a bachelor of Geography studies, and minored in environmental.
 Her free time has often been spent trail hiking, cooking, or on crafts such as chainmail and glasswork.
 She works to build her knowledge base in ecological restoration while considering graduate school.